nextcloud/cookbook/translationfiles/README.md

 This will generate a folder cookbook in the current folder.
 Enter this new folder.

-First create a new local branch by
+Then, create a new local branch

 ```
 git checkout -b <branchname>
 ```
-Replace `<branchname>` by something useful like `translation/de` or so.
+Replace `<branchname>` with something useful like `translation/de`

 Go into the folder `translationfiles`.
-Create a new folder with the correspondind language code (e.g. `de`).
+Create a new folder with the corresponding language code (e.g. `de`).
 Copy the template file from `template/cookcook.pot` to the file `cookbook.po` (without the `t` at the end) in your newly created folder.

 Congratulations!
 Now you are done creating a new translation.
 Go to the next section to make the translations themselves as if you would simply change an existing translation.

 ## Steps to modify an existing translation

-If not already done start with the setps from the previous section (Generate a new translation) to checkout and create a local branch.
+If not already done, start with the setps from the previous section (Generate a new translation) to checkout and create a local branch.
 Then go to the folder `translationfiles` in your repo.
 Within it there should be a folder named with the desired language code (e.g. `de`).
 Enter this folder.